 Discussion

-Honeybees and stingless bees differ in their ability to pollinate both blueberries and raspberries, resulting in crop-specific trends between floral visitation patterns and fruit quality.
-In blueberry, only increased honeybee visitation resulted in higher fruit weight relative to stingless bee or mixed visitation sequences.
-In raspberry, however, a greater number of mixed or stingless bee visits increased fruit quality but not honeybee visits.
-Increased fruit quality has previously been associated with increased visitation by honeybees and bumblebees in Apple (Garratt), however the clear differences between the two crops indicates that each pollinator species interacts distinctively, both individually or collectively, with the floral structure of each crop species.

-The degree to which these two species can pollinate a plant species relies upon both the functional traits of each pollinator (i.e. body size, tongue length) as well the plant species (i.e. nectar accessibility), an interaction called ‘trait matching’.
-Garibaldi et al. (2015) found that trait matching between plants and pollinators benefits pollination services more so than trait diversity, through the synergistic influence of pollinator morphology (in particular body size, and behaviour), although it is ultimately mediated by plant mating system and level of self-compatibility, and the inherent need for pollen transport between and within individuals (Minnaer et al. 2019).
+Honeybees and stingless bees differ in their effectiveness pollinating both blueberries and raspberries, resulting in crop-specific trends between floral visitation patterns and fruit quality.
+The effectiveness of animals at pollinating different plant species is dependent on the functional traits of both the pollinator (e.g., body size, tongue length) and the plant (e.g., nectar accessibility, corolla depth) and is termed ‘trait matching’.
+Garibaldi et al. (2015) found that trait matching between plants and pollinators benefits pollination services more than trait diversity through the synergistic influence of pollinator morphology (body size, and behaviour), although it is ultimately mediated by plant mating system and level of self-compatibility, and the inherent need for pollen transport between and within individuals (Minnaer et al. 2019).

-Blueberry requires buzz-pollination for greater pollen transport, however, both honeybees and stingless bees are unable to buzz-pollinate.
-As such, both nectar- and pollen collecting honeybees deposit less pollen than buzz-pollinating species (e.g. blueberry bees (Habropoda sp.) and bumble bees (Bombus sp.), Benjamin and Winfree 2013).
-Yet, our results suggest that honeybees are able to overcome their inability to buzz-pollinate through increased visitation (longer sequences). as opposed to stingless bees or mixed visits which do not demonstrate a positive relationship between visitation rate and fruit quality.
-The presence of an opposite effect in raspberry, further suggests that the quality (e.g. pollen deposition rates) of individual floral visits as well as their order may be as important as the quantity of visits in predicting fruit quality and mediated through interspecific and behavioural priority effects.
+Blueberry requires buzz-pollination for greater pollen transport.
+However, both honeybees and stingless bees are unable to buzz-pollinate.
+Thus, both nectar and pollen collecting honeybees deposit less pollen than buzz-pollinating species (e.g., blueberry bees Habropoda sp. and bumble bees Bombus sp.; Benjamin and Winfree 2013).
+Yet, our results suggest that honeybees are able to overcome their inability to buzz-pollinate through increased visitation (longer sequences) as opposed to stingless bees or mixed visits which do not demonstrate a positive relationship between visitation rate and fruit quality.
+However, we found the opposite in in raspberry, wherein….
+This suggests that the quality of individual floral visits (e.g., pollen deposition rates) as well as their order may be as important as the quantity of visits in predicting fruit quality and mediated through interspecific and behavioural priority effects.